sumedhpatil20/google-drive-filedownload/README.md

 Download credentials.json file in same folder as of the quickstart.py file

-After downloading credentials.json file run propgram as per as given below
+After downloading credentials.json file run program as per as given below

 To successfully run the program, file_id must be known.